Elections in Georgia (country)

-Background
+Electoral system

+Electoral reforms were called for in the 2000s, following the 2003 Rose Revolution.

 At the time of the 2017 constitutional change, the 150-seat Georgian parliament was elected through a mixed system of 77 seats by proportional representation (5% threshold) and 73 single-seat majoritarian constituencies.
 The pressure for a change to a more proportional system started after the 2016 parliamentary election when ruling Georgian Dream garnered 115 out of 150 seats, clearing the constitutional majority of 75%, while it had an overall vote share of 48.7%.
 Their parliamentary supermajority was driven by winning 71 out of 73 majoritarian constituencies.
 Ruling Georgian Dream MPs, parliamentary and extra-parliamentary opposition, legal experts and civil society organizations became member of the State Commission at the end of 2016, which was tasked with drafting constitutional reform.

 The reforms proposed a change to a fully proportional system for 2020, among other things, but during the process in 2017 ruling Georgian Dream unilaterally changed the constitutional proposals by postponing the electoral transition an election cycle to 2024, inciting national and international criticism.
 This remained a divisive issue in the following years.
 In summer 2019 protests in Georgia demanded once more a change to a fully proportional system for the 2020 Georgian parliamentary election which secured a promise from Georgian Dream party leader Bidzina Ivanishvili to do so.
 In November 2019, however, individual members of parliament voted against a bill to change the electoral system, sparking renewed protests.
 This eventually led to a political crisis in which EU and U.S. mediated.

-Ultimately, the election code was changed for the 2020 elections to a mixed system of 120 proportional (1% threshold, lowered from a one-off 3%) and 30 single-seat majoritarian constituencies.
+The election code was changed for the 2020 elections to a mixed system of 120 proportional (1% threshold, lowered from a one-off 3%) and 30 single-seat majoritarian constituencies.
 It also barred any party to claim a majority of seats in the Parliament if they receive less than 40% of votes.
 The 2020 elections were swiftly won by ruling Georgian Dream, under strong protest of the opposition which claimed the elections were rigged, sparking yet another political crisis.
 The opposition MPs refused to take up their parliamentary mandates.
 European mediation efforts eventually led in April 2021 to an agreement between opposition and governing parties, which most importantly stipulated snap elections if the ruling Georgian Dream party would garner less than 43% of the vote in the October 2021 local elections, among other electoral reforms and power-sharing conditions.
 Most parties signed the agreement, and elected opposition MPs took up their parliamentary mandate, which they had refused until then.
 Ruling Georgian Dream however withdrew from the agreement two months before the October 2021 local elections.

 The 2024 Georgian presidential election was the first indirect election of the President of Georgia by electoral college following changes to the Constitution of Georgia in 2017.